 A Fatal Police Tactic Does Not Mean the Entire Justice System Is Racist

-The more information is available on George Floyd's death, the more indefensible it seems.
+The information available thus far on George Floyd's death calls into question the circumstances.

 After the ugly case in Georgia already had the Leftmedia cued up, we didn’t need a crystal ball to see this coming.
-In the wake of George Floyd’s deeply disturbing death at the hands of four Minneapolis cops Monday night, South Minneapolis has been consumed by violence to the point that parts of it now look like a war zone.
+In the wake of George Floyd’s disturbing death under the knee of a Minneapolis officer with three other officers present, South Minneapolis has been consumed by violence to the point that parts of it now look like a war zone.

 One wonders whether the riots, the vandalism, and the widespread looting would’ve met with Dr. Martin Luther King’s approval.
 Or George Floyd’s approval, for that matter.
 Our guess is no. What measure of “social justice,” after all, is extracted by the pillaging of a Target or the firebombing of an AutoZone?